SHELLEYJ32-zz/HerdingChatsGL_06/README.md

 Use this link to see our website for the game! https://herdingchats.wixsite.com/mysite

+With fast-paced 2D top-down gameplay, the player’s goal is to collect energetic cats.
+With the use of Twitch chat, their (cats) movements can become even more erratic and difficult to deal with!

+Use Arrow Keys to move the player and catch these cats!

 Team:

 Programming - Per Van Dyke and Shan Jiang

 Design - Alex McGrath and Eric Perryman